waleedhbb/waleedhbb/README.md

 ## 🚀 What I'm Working On

-- Learning advanced algorithms and data structures.
-- Working on some personal coding projects.
+- Developing interactive and responsive web applications
+- Exploring new front-end frameworks
+- Enhancing my problem-solving skills through coding challenges
+- Building projects that improve user experience and functionality

 ## 📚 Education